The medium of instruction for classroom teaching (in all forms) at HKBU is English, except for those courses that are granted exemption.

-The Major emphasises the following general aims:
+The Programme emphasises the following general aims:

 (3) English Language and Literature

-This Major offers excellent opportunities for students to develop their disciplinary knowledge in English language and literature with a cross-cultural perspective; written and verbal communication skills; critical thinking skills and appreciation of creative writing; leadership skills and teamwork techniques; awareness or international values, including overseas study and/or work experience.
+This Programme offers excellent opportunities for students to develop their disciplinary knowledge in English language and literature with a cross-cultural perspective; written and verbal communication skills; critical thinking skills and appreciation of creative writing; leadership skills and teamwork techniques; awareness or international values, including overseas study and/or work experience.

-The first and unique undergraduate programme in Hong Kong to offering a broad liberal arts education, the Humanities programme dedicated itself to training students to think critically and creatively, to write logically and speak confidently, to sympathise with humanity, and to appreciate life.
+The first and unique undergraduate programme in Hong Kong to offer a broad liberal arts education, the Humanities programme dedicated itself to training students to think critically and creatively, to write logically and speak confidently, to sympathise with humanity, and to appreciate life.

 Our teaching staff profile includes renowned scholars and emerging young ones.
 Our programme continues to be distinguished by the three pillars of interdisciplinarity, bilingual teaching and learning, and cross-culturalism.

 Only Faculty of Arts offers Double Major Programmes in Hong Kong Baptist University.
 Student may choose to take a Double Major Programme which consists of two Majors in one Bachelor’s degree.
 Student can choose any two Majors from (1) Chinese Language and Literature, (2) English Language and Literature and (3) Religion, Philosophy and Ethics or Double Major in Translation and English Language and Literature.